jakob-schuster/fractran/readme.md

 ## Program state

 The program state is just a space-separated list of words.
+The program state must be the last line of the program.
 ```
+:: log > plank^4

 log plank^3
 ```